 FragPipe includes post-database search tool Philosopher (for downstream analysis with PeptideProphet and ProteinProphet), label-free and label-based quantification, FDR filtering, and report generation (at the PSM/ion/peptide/protein-levels).
-Additional tools (currently supporting Thermo data in mzML/mzXML format only) include DIA-Umpire SE module for DIA data, PTM-Shepherd for generating global PTM profiles, and SpectraST-based spectral library building module.
+Additional tools include DIA-Umpire SE module for DIA data (currently supporting Thermo data in mzXML format only), Crystal-C for removing open search artifacts, IonQuant for label-free quantification (including match-beetween-runs functionality), TMT-Integrator for iTRAQ/TMT analysis, PTM-Shepherd for generating global PTM profiles, and SpectraST or EasyPQP-based spectral library building module.

 Please visit our PD-Nodes page for more information.

 See Launching MSFragger on the Wiki page.

 Complete command line analyses can be performed with Philosopher, see this tutorial for a step-by-step example.